 “Then Peter came up and said to him, “Lord, how often will my brother sin against me, and I forgive him?
 As many as seven times?”
 Jesus said to him, “I do not say to you seven times, but seventy-seven times.”
 Matthew 18: 21-22

-The point of the story is that just like the king forgave an impossible debt, God forgives us of our impossible to pay sin debt.
+The point of the story is that just like the king forgave an impossible debt, God forgives us of our sin debt.
 There’s nothing we can do, say, or offer to compensate for the penalty our sin demands – which is death.
-But God, in a tremendous act of compassion and mercy offers us complete forgiveness through Christ, who paid that sin debt for us by taking our place on the cross.
+But God, in a tremendous act of compassion and mercy, offers us complete forgiveness through Christ, who paid our sin debt for us on the cross.

 In the same way, we are to show a similar attitude of forgiveness towards those who hurt or wrong us.
 It isn’t easy to do and it isn’t done to earn God’s forgiveness, but out of gratitude for what He’s done for us.

 When we truly realize the magnitude of God’s forgiveness, the easier it is to forgive others for wounds both big and small.

 So, the answer to the question at the beginning is, “Yes.”

 Who do you need to forgive today?